smriti-14/BiteBox/README.md

 # food-ecommerce

-A website to sell food products online
+A website to order food online

 * mobile friendly